GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Specifying events
 ------------------------

-   The solver is applied as a recurent event, whose target is refered as **Solver/coupledFlowAnWells** name-tag.
+   The solver is applied as a recurrent event, whose target is referred to as **Solver/coupledFlowAnWells** name-tag.
 The outputs are periodically written every 11 days and 24 hours, constraining schedule to match exactly this date.
 The output path to data is specified as a *target* of this *PeriodicEvent*.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml